DavidJVitale/ludditegames.com/src2/jekyll-blog/_posts/2019-04-12-prototyping-the-concept-gameplay.md

 <h2>Just Getting Started</h2>

 <p>I am brand new to game development, and I am having a lot of fun.
 But there is a <i>lot</i> of work to do.
-I will continue to prototype out this concept iteratively, slowly grinding towards that goal.
-I've gotten a materialized taste of this ludicrous mental image of a bear riding an ATV, and I need more.
+I will continue to prototype out this concept iteratively, slowly materializing this concept.</p>